 Both.
-Bridges are proposed over four major roads – Witchduck Road, Independence Boulevard, Rosemont Road, and Lynnhaven Parkway.
+Bridges are proposed over four major roads – Witchduck Road, Independence Boulevard, Rosemont Road, Lynnhaven Parkway, Virginia Beach Blvd./Great Neck Road/Laskin Road and First Colonial Road - - depending on the alignment.
 Other roads would be crossed at grade.
-But again, these are very preliminary plans, and do not include the possible Hilltop option.

 The train tracks currently end at Birdneck Road.
 How would it get to the resort?

 The preliminary plan would have the track run adjacent to Birdneck Road, 17th Street and 19th Streets, with stops at the Convention Center and the Dome site.
 The exact location would be determined during the design phase of the project.